NN2Poly: A polynomial representation for deep feed-forward artificial neural networks

 In order to extend this condition to every hidden layer $l$, so it holds that $\left\lvert \prescript{(l)}{}{u_{j}}\right\rvert \leq 1$, an extra consideration has to be made.
 The input $\prescript{(l-1)}{}{y_{i}}$ to layer $l$ may no longer satisfy $\left\lvert \prescript{(l-1)}{}{y_{i}} \right\rvert \leq 1$ for $l \geq 2$.
 To ensure this condition, the activation function $\prescript{(l-1)}{}{g}$ can be chosen such that its output remains in $[-1,1]$, like the hyperbolic tangent $\tanh()$.
 This holds because $\prescript{(l-1)}{}{y_{i}} = \prescript{(l-1)}{}{g}\left(\prescript{(l-1)}{}{u_{i}}\right)$, so a $\prescript{(l-1)}{}{g}()$ that satisfies this will ensure that $\left\lvert \prescript{(l-1)}{}{y_{i}} \right\rvert \leq 1$.
 Furthermore, a less strict condition can be used: assuming $ \left\lvert \prescript{(l-1)}{}{u}_{i} \right\rvert \leq 1$, any activation function $\prescript{(l-1)}{}{g}$ that maps $[-1,1]$ into itself will produce the same result.
 Therefore, a NN trained with activation functions that satisfy this and with a constraint that forces the weights to have an $\ell_1$-norm equal to 1 will ensure that the synaptic potentials $\prescript{(l)}{}{u}_j$ will be constrained, avoiding errors in the Taylor expansion.
 Note also that the weights in the output layer do not need to be restricted when solving a regression problem, as no Taylor expansion is performed in the output layer.

 Other regularization techniques, such as the $\ell_2$-norm, or different bounds might be employed to solve the problem of controlling the Taylor expansion and the synaptic potentials.
-However, it should be noted that there is a trade off between the explainability using NN2Poly with this constraints and the speed and effectiveness of the NN training.
+However, it should be noted that there is a trade-off between the explainability using NN2Poly with these constraints and the speed and effectiveness of the NN training.